Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

 This proves the claim. \end{claimproof} This proves that the {\sc $k$-way Partition} instance is a \yes-instance.
 Thus, we prove W[1]-hardness of {\ourprob} with respect to $\Delta$ even when the pathwidth of both input graphs is a constant. \end{proof}

-Theorem~\ref{thm:woh-deg-const-pw} also proves the W[1]-hardness of \ourprob{} parameterized by maximum degree of both graphs, even when the graphs have treewidth $1$.
-In contrast, if we consider the treewidth of both the graphs to be parameters, but maximum degree to be bounded by a constant, then we design an \FPT algorithm for \ourprob{}.
+Theorem~\ref{thm:woh-deg-const-pw} also proves the \WOH{ness} of \ourprob{} parameterized by the maximum degree of both graphs, even when the graphs have treewidth $1$.
+In contrast, if we consider the treewidth of both graphs to be parameters, but the maximum degree to be bounded by a constant, then we design an \FPT algorithm for \ourprob{}.

 Our approach is based on the observation that any common subgraph without isolated vertices can be decomposed into a \emph{star forest}, where each star has a centre vertex and possibly several leaves.
 By first designing a dynamic programming algorithm on nice tree decomposition for finding a maximum-cardinality star forest in a single graph in Lemma~\ref{lem:treewidth-algo-part-1}, we extend it in Theorem~\ref{thm:tw-xp-algo} to compute a maximum common subgraph of two graphs.
 At a high level, each DP-table entry at a bag encodes a partial star forest formed in the subgraph induced by the vertices processed in the corresponding subtree of the decomposition.
 For each vertex in the bag, we record its role: unused, a leaf (together with its centre), or a centre (with its current number of attached leaves), thereby describing how it participates in the partial solution.
-In addition, we maintain a star-count vector that stores how many stars of each size have already been fully formed inside the subtree. \begin{lemma} Given a graph $G$ of $n$ vertices and constant maximum degree denoted by $\Delta$, there exists an \FPT algorithm with parameter $\tw$, which enumerates all star forests $H$ (unique up to isomorphism) appearing as a subgraph in $G$, where $G$ has treewidth at most $\tw$ and the maximum degree of $H$ is at most $\Delta$.
-The running time of the algorithm is \( \OO\left((\Delta + \tw)^{2(\tw+1)} \cdot \tw \cdot \Delta \cdot n^{\Delta+1} \cdot \log n \right) \). \end{lemma}
+In addition, we maintain a star-count vector that stores how many stars of each size have already been fully formed inside the subtree. \begin{lemma} There exists an \FPT algorithm parameterized by $\tw$, which, given a graph $G$ of $n$ vertices of treewidth at most $\tw$ and constant maximum degree $\Delta$, enumerates all star forests $H$ (unique up to isomorphism) appearing as a subgraph in $G$ with the maximum degree of at most $\Delta$, running in time $\OO\left((\Delta + \tw)^{2(\tw+1)} \cdot \tw \cdot \Delta \cdot n^{\Delta+1} \cdot \log n \right)$. \end{lemma} \begin{proof} Let $V = V(G)$, $E = E(G)$.
+Let $(T,B)$ be a nice tree decomposition of $G$ of width at most $\tw$, rooted at $r$.
+For a node $t \in V(T)$, let its bag be $B_t = (v_0,\ldots,v_{k-1}), k \le \tw+1$, where the vertices in the bag are given a fixed order.
+For a node $t \in V(T)$, we denote by $V_t$ the set of vertices that appear in the bags in the subtree of $T$ rooted at $t$, and we let $G_t = G[V_t]$.